 Treats Constipation

-The purified croton kernels are used largely in ayurvedic medicine for constipation.
-The appropriate mixture that is recommended in ayurvedic manuscripts to lessen the side effects of jamalgota is 8 parts (20 grams) blended with 1 part (2.5 grams of tankan bhasma to relives the symptoms of constipation, regularise bowel movement and improve the appetite.
+The purified croton kernels are used largely in Ayurvedic medicine for constipation.
+The appropriate mixture that is recommended in Ayurvedic manuscripts to lessen the side effects of jamalgota is 8 parts (20 grams) blended with 1 part (2.5 grams of tankan bhasma to relieve the symptoms of constipation, regularise bowel movement and improve the appetite.
 Though purified kernels may be beneficial to treat constipation, it is unsafe to use them frequently, as regular use may cause intestinal discomfort and reduce natural peristalsis.

 Also Read: 5 Best Ayurvedic Remedies To Treat Constipation - Infographic